 The IRS ruling granting Friends of Stuyvesant Baseball 501(c)(3) status was issued in February of 2010.

 2018-19 Executive Board

 - Susan Asch, Co-President

 - Eric Liou, Treasurer

 - Andrew Potter, Member-at-Large/Webmaster

-The PSAL would not allow Stuy to play league games at Pier 40 because they insisted it did not have a “legal” pitching mound that met their specifications.
-The existing artifical pitching mound that the team used for practice was 13 ft in diameter.
-The PSAL required that the mound be 18 ft in diameter.
-Unfortunately, no mound with those specifications had ever been built.
 The Friends of Stuyvesant Baseball began raising money and researching companies that build artificial mounds and eventually found one in Iowa that agreed to try and design a mound to meet PSAL specs.
-It took a while, and their design eventually required a three-part mound, but in 2008 the new mound was finally delivered to Pier 40 and is still in use today.
+It took a while, and the final design required a three-part mound, but in 2008 the new mound was finally delivered to Pier 40 and is still in use today.